Packaged vs. Split HVAC Systems: What's the Difference for Pleasanton and Tri-Valley Homes?

 Pros:

-- Higher efficiency ratings (especially in variable-speed systems)
+- Higher efficiency ratings (especially with variable-speed systems)

 - Easier access to individual components for repairs